 The Bank's loan agreements allow adjusting interest rates in response to certain macro-economic or regulatory changes.
 Management applied judgement and assessed that competition in the banking sector and the practical ability of the borrowers to refinance the loans would prevent it from resetting the interest rates at an above-market level and hence cash flows were assessed as being SPPI.

 5 Adoption of New or Revised Standards and Interpretations

-The following amended standards became effective from 1 January 2020, but did not have any material impact on the Bank:
+The following standards, amendments to standards became effective from 1 January 2021, but did not have any material impact on the Bank: